tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 ````

-Those Txn types are the Transaction object that the hosting node (where b-actor is running) send to the state machine (A-actor) to handle.
-It is similar to the stored procedure inside the database in Web2 era.
+Those Txn types are the Transaction objects that the hosting nodes (where b-actor is running) send to the state machine (A-actor) to handle.
+It's similar to the stored procedure inside the databases of the web2 era.

 Every txn will have the parameters, and the execution logic of these txn will be inside the `impl` folder.

-In the lib.rs file, we have defined Request and Response as we did in our last step:
+In the lib.rs file, we have defined Requests and Responses as we did in our last step:

 A new struct TaskQueryRequests: